mdburke/CS602_Spotify_Web_Controller/README.md

 - Run dbInitialization.js to setup DB collections
 - Run server.js

-## Custom Spotify Web Controller

-- Credentials must be placed at resources/secrets.js.
-See credentials_example.js for format.

 ## ASSUMPTIONS
 For the scope of this class, we have to assume the user cannot add songs to the spotify playlist via the spotify app directly.
 This will require a great deal of out-of-scope syncing work.
 I have a plan for this (a timed job, and any out of sync songs would be created by the anonymous user) but this will take some time.

 ## TODOS
 - UNIT TESTS!
 - Use ajax to update playlist and search pages